Power of Speech (Private-Religious)

 - Rothenberg, Joan.
 Yettele’s Feathers.
 Hyperion Press, 1996.
 ISBN: 0786811498

-- Ask students what lesson they learned from this parable.
+Talk about the lesson they learned from this parable.
 (The lesson is that rumors are like feathers because you can never take them back.)

 Strand PHIL.II Philanthropy and Civil Society